bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 And actually, this is probably a good point where I should poll the audience.
 Any guesses as to why we care about nonce coefficients also?

-[Arik]: Yeah?
+Yeah?

-Question : You could fool people into nonce-reuse, right?
+[Audience]: "You could fool people into nonce-reuse, right?"

-[Arik]: You could fool people into non-reuse, yeah.
+You could fool people into non-reuse, yeah.
 That is one thing.
 And you could also construct a nonce adversarily in such a way that you would then be able to unilaterally create a signature with `MuSig2`.
 So it's really pretty much the same thing.